pvu11/doneList/README.md

 13 Aug: Finish Aus visa not any coding today
 14 Aug: Finish tax for Koi Cap not any coding today
 15 Aug: Learn let_
+16 Aug: Finish 3 lines of code for configuration example